Sigtuna: History

 Archaeological excavations have not verified the traditions of destruction of the town.
 Normal life in Sigtuna continued until the town started to slowly lose its importance during the 13th century due to navigability problems caused by post-glacial rebound.

 The current coat of arms can be traced to the town's first known seal, dating from 1311.
 According to a legend (possibly inspired by the town arms), Sigtuna was once the Royal seat, but this cannot be confirmed.
-The crown may also symbolize the large royal mint which was located in the town.
+The crown may also symbolize the large royal mint in the town.
 Since 1971 the coat of arms has been valid for the much larger Sigtuna Municipality.

 In the late 19th century Sigtuna still hosted only about 600 people, and was the smallest town in Sweden.
 The town remained insignificant until the second half of the 20th century.
-Much of the population growth can be related to Stockholm Arlanda Airport (IATA: ARN), situated some 10 km from Sigtuna.
+Much of the population growth can be related to Stockholm Arlanda Airport (IATA: ARN), 10 km from Sigtuna.